DataFrames - Part 1

 [5 rows x 10 columns]

-If you don’t see all columns, use the cursor to scroll to the right.
-Now let’s check the number of columns and rows.
+If you don’t see all the columns, use the cursor to scroll to the right.
+Next, let’s check the number of columns and rows.

 PYTHON